Caption Injection for Optimization in Generative Search Engine: Ethical Statement

 \section{Ethical Statement}

-We strictly adhere to the ethical standards of academic research in artificial intelligence, including the principles of transparency in data usage, model utilization, and result presentation.
-All LLMs used in this study are sourced from open communities, and the experimental datasets are publicly available open datasets.
-We fully comply with the relevant copyright and licensing terms during their use.
-This research is conducted solely to explore and validate methods for optimizing the visibility of web content sources in GSE, rather than manipulating search results, and it has not been applied to any real-world search engine operations or other potential misuse.
-All outputs generated by the LLMs are used exclusively for academic research and methodological validation, without any commercial use or value judgment.
+We strictly followed the ethical standards of academic research in artificial intelligence, ensuring transparency in data usage, model utilization, and result presentation.
+All LLMs and datasets used in this work are sourced from open communities and are used in accordance with their licensing terms.
+This research is conducted solely to explore and validate methods for optimizing the visibility of web content sources in GSE.
+The proposed approach is not intended to manipulate search results or to be applied to real-world operations or potential misuse.
+All outputs generated by the LLM are used exclusively for academic research, without any commercial perposes.
+During the preparation of this work, LLM-based tools were employed solely to improve the clarity and readability of the text and were not used to generate research content or analytical conclusions.